 Private Equity: Private equity investments are complex, speculative investment vehicles that are not required to provide investors with periodic pricing or valuation and are not subject to the same regulatory requirements as mutual funds.
 An investment in a private equity fund involves the risks inherent in an investment in securities, as well as specific risks associated with limited liquidity, the use of leverage and illiquid investments.

 The Private Bank is an experience level for qualifying clients of Wells Fargo Wealth and Investment Management (WIM).
 WIM offers financial products and services through affiliates of Wells Fargo & Company.
-Bank products and services are available through Wells Fargo Bank, N.A., Member FDIC.
+Bank products and services are available through Wells Fargo Bank, N.A.

 Wells Fargo Bank, N.A. ("the Bank") offers various banking, advisory, fiduciary and custody products and services, including discretionary portfolio management.
 Wells Fargo affiliates, including Financial Advisors of Wells Fargo Advisors, may be paid an ongoing or one-time referral fee in relation to clients referred to the Bank.
 In these instances, the Bank is responsible for the day-to-day management of any referred accounts.